josefkoller/ambient_image_processor/README.md

 # Screenshot
 ![Ambient Image Processor Screenshot](https://github.com/josefkoller/ambient_image_processor/raw/master/screenshot.png) In this screenshot you can see the ambient_image_processor application.
-The input on the left side is an artificial piecewise constant image with a simulated additive bias.
-In the line profile plot on the right side the estimated bias corrected image contains perfectly straight lines.
+The TGV-DCT image shading correction module takes the input image on the left side.
+In this case the input is an artificial piecewise constant image with a simulated additive bias.
+In the line profile plot on the right side the estimated bias corrected image contains perfect straight lines.

 # Dependencies
 - Qt 5.7.0 (Qt5Core, Qt5Widgets, Qt5Charts), installed from source, [qt.io](https://www.qt.io/)